๐Ÿ“‘

 This tutorial assumes that you are continuing from the previous tutorials.
 If not, follow the steps below before continuing.

-• Install the Terraform CLI (1.2.0+), and the AWS CLI (configured with a default profile), as described in the last tutorial.
+• Install the Terraform CLI (1.2.0+), and the AWS CLI (configured with a default profile), as .

 • Create a directory named learn-terraform-aws-instance and paste the following configuration into a file named main.tf.